maurolepore/ropensci-review/README.md

 > -- [Setting expectations for open source participation](https://snarky.ca/setting-expectations-for-open-source-participation/amp/)

-## The way we build and review software: Resources for authors
+## The way we build and review software: For authors

 * [Package categories in scope for rOpenSci review](https://devguide.ropensci.org/policies.html#package-categories).
 * [Guide to building a package](https://devguide.ropensci.org/building.html).